Forrest's pika: Distribution and habitat

 Forrest's pika occurs in the eastern Himalayas and Kangri Garpo mountains in southwestern China (northwestern Yunnan and southeastern Tibet), Bhutan, northeastern India (Arunachal Pradesh and Sikkim), and northwestern Myanmar.
 It is observed in the high elevation regions of northern Arunachal Pradesh, above 3000 m from sea level in the Tawang district, and also in high elevation regions of the West Kameng and East Kameng districts.
 In 1997, it occurrence was reported just north of the Upper Dibang Valley district, in Medog County, Tibet.
 It does not occur in present-day Assam, which belonged to the former Undivided Assam before 1972.

 Forrest's pika inhabits high altitude mixed coniferous and broadleaf forests, and shrubland thickets.
 It is also thought to occur around rock piles.
 It usually occurs on south-facing mountain slopes at elevations of 2600 to 4400 m above sea level.

 It is rarely found, and is one of the pika species endemic to central China, with no true population studies.
-(Note: The other five species are the Thomas's pika (Ochotona thomasi), the Gaoligong pika, the Tsing-ling pika (Ochotona huangensis) and the Muli pika (Ochotona muliensis).)
+(Note: The other species are the Thomas's pika (Ochotona thomasi), the Tsing-ling pika (Ochotona huangensis) and the Muli pika (Ochotona muliensis).)
 The black pika was thought to be common to the Yunnan Province of China where it was first described in 2000.
 Subsequently, in 2011, a WWF-India team on an expedition to West Kameng, India reported sighting two black pikas at an altitude of 13,000 ft in the Thembang Bapu community-conserved forest area.